cloudant-labs/graphdb-slate/source/includes/api/_cloudant_query.md

 For more information on the available Lucene syntax, see [Cloudant Search documentation](#search).
 The `$text` operator applies to all strings found in the document.
-It must be placed at the very top level within the selector.
 It is invalid to place this operator in the context of a field name.

 The `fields` array is a list of fields that should be returned for each document.
 The provided